SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 # Contributing to PWA Kit

-To contribute to PWA Kit, follow the guidelines below.
-This helps us address your contributions in a more timely manner.
+We welcome contributions to PWA Kit!
+To ensure that your contributions are addressed in a timely manner, keep the following guidelines in mind.

 ## Issues

-First, check the open issues for any open issues related to the issue that you are experiencing.
-If not already raised, file a new issue with a description of the problem and reproduction steps.
-If you require an urgent resolution to your issue please file a support ticket with [Salesforce Commerce Cloud](https://help.salesforce.com/).
+If you’re experiencing an issue, check the open issues first.
+If someone hasn’t already raised the same issue, file a new issue with a description of the problem and describe the steps to reproduce it.
+If you require an urgent resolution to your issue, file a support ticket with [Salesforce Commerce Cloud](https://help.salesforce.com/).

 ## Submit a Pull Request

-1. Create a new issue.
+1. Create an issue.
-2. Create a fork of this repository
+2. Create a fork of this repository.
-3. Create a branch off the develop branch
+3. Create a branch off the develop branch.
-4. Add your changes to your branch
+4. Add your changes to your branch.
 5. Create a pull request against the develop branch.

 ## Best Practices